iphizic/remna-notifications/README.md

   - REMNA_SECRET_KEY - This secret is used to sign the webhook payload, must be exact 64 characters.
 Only a-z, 0-9, A-Z are allowed.

   For bot you need webhook domain for this bot via https.
-  Installation docker compose for install with remna panel:
+  Installation /opt/notificator/docker-compose.yaml for install with remna panel:
   ```
   services:
     remna-notificator: